techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 Information about where you are in your reintegration (such as how many hours you're building up), are less relevant though.
 Discuss with your manager what you're comfortable sharing.

+### Is the company doctor allowed to share my medical details with the company?

+Medical details: No.

+Where it concerns their advice on what work duties you're able to perform: Yes.

+For example, the company doctor might have advised you that while you're receiving certain medical treatment, it's best for you not to perform your usual work duties.
+Only the company doctor's *advice* should be communicated both to you (their patient) and your employer (the company), not any confidential medical information.

 ### My GP and my company doctor disagree.
 Who's right?

 Your company doctor, GP, and any specialists you might be seeing are all heathcare providers.
 In theory, they should all have your well-being and recovery at heart.